12:00 - 13:00

 Please note that this event has moved from 18 February to 13 May.

-Based on a nine-month ethnography in a rural French LTC facility, the multi-method qualitative dataset includes 47 interviews with staff, residents, and family members, alongside 224 hours of shadowing frontline workers, observations from 34 meetings and analysis of organisational documents.
-This integrated approach provides a comprehensive perspective on both micro-level interactions among care staff, residents, and families and macro-level organisational dynamics.
+Based on a nine-month ethnography in a public French LTC facility, the multi-method qualitative dataset includes 47 interviews with staff, residents, and family members, 224 hours of shadowing frontline workers, observations from 34 meetings, and analysis of organisational documents.
+This approach makes it possible to trace how tensions are experienced and negotiated in everyday care work by linking episodes into broader stories organised around specific care issues.

-Mary Le Gal is a PhD researcher at the Rennes School of Business in France.
-Her research explores how tensions in the long-term care sector emerge, evolve and are navigated, with a focus on frontline care workers.
+Mary Le Gal is a PhD researcher at Rennes School of Business in France.
+Her research draws on paradox theory to examine how tensions in long-term care emerge, evolve, and are navigated through everyday care work.
+Her current project focuses on frontline workers, residents, families, and the provisional arrangements through which care is sustained under constraint.

 Prior to her PhD, Mary worked as a change management consultant and has taught management and organisation modules for the past decade.
 She holds an MSc from Coventry University and a BBA from the University of Wisconsin–Madison, USA.